The most common way breasts are reconstructed after mastectomy in the United States.

 After 48 hours you should remove your dressings and take a shower.

 You should do mild/gentle stretching exercises immediately after surgery to prevent your arm and chest muscles from getting tight.
-Light exercise is ok 2 week after surgery with your new breasts well supported.
+Light exercise is okay two weeks after surgery with your new breasts well supported.
 No arm exercises (other than stretching) for 6 weeks.

 Inherent Risks & Complications